 - It is not recommended you double this recipe.
 If you fill the inner pot too full, the water + melted butter combo might clog the vent during the quick release.

 - If you don’t have evaporated milk, you can sub in regular milk, half-and-half, or cream.
-Just make sure you heat it up before adding it to the hot pasta.
+Just make sure you heat it before adding it to the hot pasta.
 This prevents the milk from curdling, resulting in a grainy cheese sauce.

 - Cooking time remains the same if you use whole wheat pasta, but increase the water by 1/4 cup.

-BBQ Chicken Mac and Cheese
+Instant Pot Mac and Cheese

 Ingredients